 The signup process takes less than five minutes.
 Betterment will ask you a series of short questions about your investment preferences to help determine your risk tolerance and the correct type of investment account.
 Once you accept or modify the Betterment recommendations, you can link your bank account and fund your Betterment account.
-Money can be transferred into the Betterment account whenever you desire, or you can setup an automatic deposit from your bank account.
+Money can be transferred between your bank and Betterment account at any time, or you can establish an automatic deposit from your bank account.

 You can open a taxable brokerage account or IRA (Traditional or Roth).
 If you are self-employed, you can also open a SEP-IRA account.
 Betterment also allows you to rollover an existing employer-sponsored retirement plan (401k, 403b, pension, etc.) into a Betterment IRA if you’d like to let Betterment handle your retirement savings instead of a past employer.
 The entire transfer process can be completed online in a few business days.

 If you are undecided about the service, my Betterment vs Wealthfront vs M1 Finance article can help you make an informed decision.